-Here’s how: How to make compost – feed your garden for free
+Here’s how to make compost to feed your garden for free.

 If you’re keen to get more wildlife in your garden replace ordinary fences with cultivated hedgerows.
 Create a living hedge that will not only be a visual treat it will provide wildlife with food and shelter.
 Native plants such as blackthorn, hawthorn, field maple or hazel will provide nesting sites and berries, nuts and hips will encourage hungry wildlife in wintertime.

 Summer is the perfect time to put up a bird box.
 Make sure it’s in a sheltered spot, out of reach of predators, and attract a variety of species by using a range of feeding techniques.
 Even a small garden idea can welcome birds with a small box.